 The fact is: I have come to terms with ALS.
 I organise my life independently.
 All the appointments, orders and processes that I manage run smoothly.
 Quite in contrast to the chaos that my care service creates.

-But the only thing I can't cope with - and don't want to cope with - is the perceived personal disenfranchisement from so many sides.
-Providers, doctors, nurses, ...
-Of all people, those who should know best are allowed to really internalise the following list.
+The only thing I can't cope with - and don't want to cope with - is the feeling of personal disenfranchisement from so many sides.
+Providers, doctors, carers, the very people who should know best are allowed to internalise the following list.

-6. If I claim from several years of experience that the headgear of the mask is too far down, namely in the neck, then please believe me.
-If I say it's easier to put on again, then please believe me.
-If I say that my neck is overstretched, then please don't start disputing that.
+- If I say, based on several years of experience, that the headgear of the mask is too far down, i.e. in the neck, then please believe me.
+If I say it's easier to put it on again, then please believe me.
+If I say that my neck is overstretched, please don't start denying it.
 Where is there such a thing?

-7. My brain does not forget.
+- My brain does not forget.
 It always has and it hasn't changed.
-Dementia is none Episode of ALS.
-You will have to live with the fact that I will answer every one of your sentences snappishly with the phrase "Have you forgotten already?" or "Do you remember?".
-That, too, is probably a bit of ALS.
-From what I hear - I'll have to do some more research in this direction - almost all ALS patients fulfil at least two of the three characteristics of above-average intelligence, athleticism and good looks.
+Dementia is none Follow-up to ALS.
+You'll have to live with the fact that I'll answer every one of your sentences with the phrase „Have you forgotten?“ or „Do you remember?“.
+That's probably also part of ALS.
+From what I hear - I'll have to do some more research in this area - almost all ALS patients fulfil at least two of the three characteristics of above-average intelligence, athleticism and good looks.
 I can well imagine that other ALS patients are annoyed when people try to put mental limitations in their mouths.

-8. Nor do I attach any importance to being lectured on the consumption of stimulants.
-And especially not by someone whom my unannounced friends - who have a key to the flat - surprise by drinking from a can at the petrol station.
-Sorry, this is so absurd what I'm experiencing, I have to process it somehow so I'm writing .
+- Nor do I attach any importance to being lectured on the possible consumption of stimulants.
+And especially not from someone who is surprised by my unannounced friends - who have a key to the flat - at a morning pint from a petrol station can.
+Sorry, it's so absurd what I'm experiencing, I have to process it somehow, so I'm writing .